Oz174/CMPN426_Project/CTF/ctf_approaches.md

 ## CTF - 1 (Cryptanalysis)

-    1. Letters statistics
+    1. Observed Letters statistics
-    2. bigrams and trigrams statistics (tracing words like the , of , so)
+    2. bigrams and trigrams statistics (tracing the occurence of words like : the , of , so)
     3. The rest of letters came by trials and errors by looking to deciphered text at each iteration

 ## CTF - 2 (Packet Analysis)